vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

   <img src="/images/Storage.JPG" />
 </details>

-## Run the Kargo Logs and Metrics collector tool on jumpbox
+## Run the Kargo Logs and Metrics collector tool on the jumpbox

 #### Overview
-The Kargo periodic collector tool and ingestion pipeline enables:
+The Kargo periodic collector tool is a simple python script which:

-1. To periodically collects the kargo logs based on the configurable parameters.
+1. Periodically collects the kargo logs from the Kargo tool based on the configurable parameters.
-2. To automatically uploads to the Azure blob or SFTP for ingestion to the Azure kusto on the Windows environment.
+2. Uploads to the Azure Blob Container for the ingestion.
-3. To automatically uploads to the Azure blob for ingestion to the Azure kusto on the Linux environment.
-4. To use Azure kusto queries to process logs data and return the results of this processing.
 The tool currently supports Windows and Linux environments.

 #### Known limitations
-1. This tool periodically collects the kargo logs based on the configurable parameters.
 2. Kargo output file is present in the pod also.
 It needs to be manually deleted else the K8 node may go for reboot because the disk size overflow.
 3. Currently only collection with “logging”  and "prometheus" is supported.
 Provide invalid kibana dashboard in “kargo-log-collection-config.json” so only fluentd logs are collected.
 4. More number of parallel writes to kusto cluster can cause out of memory (OOM) error.